What Is The Difference Between BPH And Prostate Cancer?

 Prostate cancer treatments also come with their own set of pros and cons.
 Active surveillance allows for monitoring without immediate intervention, potentially avoiding unnecessary side effects.
 However, it requires regular check-ups and can create anxiety for some individuals.
 Surgery and radiation therapy provide potential for cure and control of the disease but can lead to side effects such as erectile dysfunction and urinary incontinence.
 Hormone therapy can slow down the growth of cancer cells, but it may result in reduced libido and other hormonal changes.
 Understanding the benefits and drawbacks of each treatment option is crucial for making informed decisions.

-See also Is A Prostate Biopsy Painful?
+See also Can A Swollen Prostate Cause Urinary Incontinence?

 Preventive Measures